Understanding IVF (In Vitro Fertilization)

 How can IVF “treat” male infertility?

 Intracytoplasmic Sperm Injection (ICSI) enables men with poor sperm quality to father children.
 ICSI is used when the male has a very low sperm count, if sperm motility is poor, or if there is a low percentage of normal shaped sperm.
 It is used in some cases of unexplained failed fertilization in a prior IVF cycle.
-It is also used for sperm obtained through TESE (testicular extracted sperm) and for all cycles involving PGS (pre-implantation genetic screening).
+It is also used for sperm obtained through TESE (testicular extracted sperm) and for all cycles involving PGT (pre-implantation genetic testing).

 In the ICSI procedure, a microscopic hole is placed in the egg membrane with an instrument that resembles a needle.
 A single sperm from the male is inserted into the egg.